dxdw2021/cline/docs/prompting/custom instructions library/README.md

 # Cline Custom Instructions Library

-This repository aims to foster a collaborative space where developers can share, refine, and leverage effective custom instructions for Cline.
+This repository aims to foster a collaborative space where developers can share, refine, and leverage effective custom instructions for cline-cn.
 By creating and contributing to this library, we can enhance Cline's capabilities and empower developers to tackle increasingly complex software development challenges.

 ## What are Cline Custom Instructions?